4 Ways to Mitigate Misclassification Risk through Compliance

 The modern workforce has seen a dramatic shift away from the salaried 9-5 employee, and towards a mosaic of independent contractors engaged by enterprises for specific projects.
 While the gig economy is in many ways a more efficient and productive model, it’s also a less secure one.
 That’s not to say that engaging independent contractors is a lawless gamble, but rather that enterprises must be informed and intentional when it comes to making sure their workforce is compliant and protected.

-Mitigate Risk Through Compliance
+How to Mitigate Misclassification Risk Through Compliance

 Compliance means a couple of things for independent contractors.
 First off, it means ensuring that they do, in fact, fit in that category.
 It means making sure they’ve protected both themselves and the company they are working for from harm.
 And because their contract doesn’t take them under the company wing, it also means actively checking that they remain compliant after the contract has been signed.
 While contracts and state regulations will vary, these steps will help you ensure that your independent contractors are compliant throughout your engagement.

-Step 1: Follow Classification Guidelines
+1. Follow Classification Guidelines

 It’s no secret that Independent Contractor can be a precarious classification.
 The debate over what separates independent contractors from employees shows no signs of conclusion, particularly in light of recent high-profile misclassification suits.
 The tricky part about independent contractor classification is that it varies by state and by the regulatory entity.
 The stricter states, most recently including California, use the ABC test; a set of three conditions, all of which must be true to be considered an Independent Contractor.